Jibz06/SafeEmbedGenerator/README.md

 ## Coming Soon

- * Permissions checker before sending your embed to make sure you are allowed to send embedded links in that channel.
+ * Permissions checker before sending your embed to make sure you are allowed to send embed links in that channel.
  * Recently used embeds.
  * Saved embeds.
  * General settings.